The Austin Calendar Is Your Income Calendar

 Weekend Spikes

-A typical property nets $8k–$10k during ACL weekends (Fri–Sat premium pricing across 3 weekends).
-It's more stable than SXSW but also more predictable for guests.
+A well-located property can gross $6k–$9k across the two ACL weekends (Fri–Sun premium pricing).
+It's more stable than SXSW and more predictable for guests.

 Strategic Pricing for ACL

 Separate festival nights from off-nights: Many booking platforms allow custom pricing per date.
-Price festival Fri–Sat significantly higher; price non-festival days slightly lower to drive mid-week bookings.
+Price festival Fri–Sun significantly higher; price non-festival days slightly lower to drive mid-week bookings.

-2–3 night minimum: Festival-goers often book Fri–Sat (2 nights).
-Allow this; turnovers between festival weekends add labor.
+2–3 night minimum: Festival-goers often book Fri–Sun.
+Allow shorter stays; turnovers between festival weekends add labor, but flexibility fills nights.

-Lower pricing on non-festival weekends in October: Expect occupancy to dip on October 25–26 (after the final ACL).
+Lower pricing after the festival wraps: Expect occupancy to dip on the late-October weekends between ACL and the F1 race.
 Price competitively to capture locals and smaller groups.

 List early (June–July): Serious attendees plan ACL 3–4 months out.
 Availability + decent pricing in July captures early bookers.